๐ Roles & Permissions

 # Permission

-A permission is an ability to perform a certain action on the blockchain or inside the PeerMe ecosystem using Tickets.
+A permission is the ability to perform a certain action on the blockchain or inside the PeerMe ecosystem using Tickets.

 # Policy